phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 - Retrieve the head pointer for the list, e.g. from an array.
 For block size 16, we need to use `head_16`.
 - Remove the first block from the list and return it.

 Most notably, we can always return the first element of the list and no longer need to traverse the full list.
-Thus, allocations are much faster than on the linked list allocator.
+Thus, allocations are much faster than with the linked list allocator.

 #### Block Sizes and Wasted Memory